Visitor Guidelines

 Hand Hygiene

-We ask you to pay particular attention to our infection control advice when planning to visit our hospital.
+We ask you to pay particular attention to our infection prevention and control advice when planning to visit our hospital.
 Hand hygiene is a hugely important factor in preventing and controlling the spread of infections.
-Please use the hand gels throughout the hospital before and after you come in contact with any patients.
+Please use soap and water, or the alcohol-based hand sanitisers throughout the hospital as needed.

 Infection Control

-• If you have any infection, we would ask that you do not visit, particularly if you have flu, any vomiting or diarrhoea.
+- If you have any infection, we would ask that you do not visit, particularly if you have respiratory symptoms, vomiting or diarrhoea.

-• If you are ill (i.e. vomiting or diarrhoea) in any toilet in the hospital, please notify a member of staff so that the area can be disinfected.
+- If you become ill (i.e. vomiting or diarrhoea) in any toilet in the hospital, please notify a member of staff so that the area can be disinfected.
 Even if it appears clean, disinfection will still be required.

 Flowers and Plants